KingSora/OverlayScrollbars/packages/overlayscrollbars-react/README.md

 ### Parameters

 Parameters are optional and similar to the `OverlayScrollbarsComponent`.
-Its an `object` with two optional properties:
+Its an `object` with optional properties:

 - `options`: accepts an `object` which represents the OverlayScrollbars options.
 - `events`: accepts an `object` which represents the OverlayScrollbars events.